scale-it/algo-builder/docs/guide/algob-console.md

   payFlags: { totalFee: 1000 }
 };

-// Transaction FAIL - Gets rejected by logic - As according to .teal logic, amount should be <= 100 algob.executeTransaction(deployer, invalidTxnParams);
+// Transaction FAIL - rejected by logic.
+According to .teal logic, amount should be <= 100 algob.executeTransaction(deployer, invalidTxnParams);

 // rejected by logic